anita-uva/anita-uva/README.md

 <img width="788" alt="MentalHealth-NewsLinePlot" src="https://github.com/user-attachments/assets/7d73685f-036e-48a8-b8bc-1c6d706be3c9">

 Notice, as the vaccination is distributed, people begin to feel less anxious, overall.
-We also see people on edge, with notable reactions to destabilizing news.
+But we also see people on edge, with notable reactions to potentially destabilizing news.

 ## Data Cleaning and Preparation
-I am particularly interested in Data Cleaning and preparation.
-Here are a couple of examples.
+I am particularly interested in Data Cleaning and Exploratory Data Analysis.

 ### Command Line Data Transform:  Shipments Data
 The shipments data is part of a slightly larger project where I converted flat data files into a relational database.